aimclub/blocksnet/README.rst

 minimum.
 A developer will need to repeat step 3 in case of adding new files to the library.

+Check out the Contributing on ReadTheDocs.

+.. developing-end

 License
 -------